Abbott and Costello Meet Frankenstein: Production

 Production began on February 5, 1948.
 According to Barton, Abbott and Costello were not happy with working on the project, noting that the two would "fight me like hell.
 But I stood my ground with them, and so did Bob Arthur".
 Barton continued that both the comedians would leave home several times during shooting the film, not show up, or spend about three days playing cards on set.
 Abbott and Costello improvised some dialogue in the film.
 Other script alterations were made in the film, such as a week within shooting when producer Robert Arthur decided to change the ending of the film to include a cameo by the Invisible Man.

-The film had a new make-up department opposed to the old one headed by Jack Pierce.
+The film had a new make-up department instead of the old one headed by Jack Pierce.
 Emile LaVigne tended to Chaney's make-up while Jack Kevan worked on Glenn Strange.
-Both Chaney and Strange required one hour each in the make-up chair in the morning before each set with much of Strange's make-up now being a rubber mask.
-This saved approximately 100 total hours of production time on the film.
-Strange later recalled that the set was "one of the most enjoyable pictures I ever worked on".
+Both Chaney and Strange required one hour each in the make-up chair each morning, although Strange's make-up was mostly a rubber mask.

-An accident on set nearly led the production to be briefly halted.
-In one scene, Strange was supposed to throw Lenore Aubert through a window.
-An invisible wire would be attached to her to help Strange lift her.
-When she was thrown, she swung back into camera range, motivating Strange to attempt to catch her, falling and breaking his foot in the process.
+An accident happened on set when Strange was supposed to throw Lenore Aubert through a window.
+An invisible wire was attached to her to help Strange lift her, but when she was thrown, she swung back into camera range.
+Strange tried to catch her, causing him to fall and break his foot.
 As Strange's injury was being treated, Chaney took to applying the make-up and portrayed the monster throwing Aubert through the window.
 By the end of February, the film's title had changed to one closer resembling its final release title.
-Filming completed production on March 20, 1948.
+Filming completed on March 20, 1948.
 A new scene was filmed after production wrapped with Jane Randolph on April 9.

 Post-production started immediately on the film.
 Frank Skinner, who had previously scored Son of Frankenstein (1939) and worked on the score of The Wolf Man, (1941) composed the original score for the film.
 Some effect shots were filmed in late March.
-Special effects for the film were developed by David Horsley and Jerome Ash.
-Special effects in the film included the bats that could be seen in the eyes of Miss Aubert and the animation that transformed Lugosi into a bat.
+Special effects for the film were developed by David Horsley and Jerome Ash and included the bats that could be seen in the eyes of Miss Aubert and the animation that transformed Lugosi into a bat.